ismailkoussa/final-project/Draft.md

 developing very easier, exactly by using **Flask** it's like *backbones*
 it connects all pages by its variables in HTML pages and collects
 the information from forms and throws it in tables.
 In the image below
-this piece of code shows how flask work with tables and variables.
+this piece of code shows how Flask work with tables and variables.

 ![code-1](https://github.com/ismailkoussa/final-project/blob/master/readme%20images/code-1.PNG)